peteclark82/node-fluid/README.md

 ## The Problem

 The pain of flow control and callback hell with asynchronous javascript code is a widely discussed subject.
 Many libraries exist for node.js that make things much less painful.
-This module is meant to add another useful tool to that kit.
+This module is meant to add another tool to that kit.

 Take the following objects:-